mkravos/points/README.md

 # Running the app:
 Requirements: go, make, and Postman or another endpoint testing software

-Run the following command to start the backend:
+Run the following command in the root directory to start the backend:
 ```bash
 make run
 ```